 Conserve Resource Efficiency

-SDG 12 ‘Responsible consumption and production’ addresses the need to make efficient use of natural resources ensuring the ability for sustainable economic growth.
-Therefore, the chemical industry focuses on alternative designs of materials leading to improved resource efficiency in the production process, the use-phase, as well as the end-of-life.
-Improved resource efficiency will be reflected in the way water and waste in the sector is managed but is also a crucial step towards circular economy and reduced GHG emissions.
+SDG 12 ‘Responsible consumption and production’ addresses the need to make efficient use of natural resources ensuring sustainable economic growth.
+Therefore, the chemical industry focuses on alternative designs and continuous improvement leading to improved resource efficiency in the production process, the use-phase, as well as the end-of-life.
+Improved resource efficiency will be reflected in the way water and waste are managed by the sector and is a crucial step towards circular economy and reduced GHG emissions

 Contribution to the EU Green Deal